open-rmf/rmf-cloud-tools/README.md

 !!! :warning: Warning/Achtung this is extremely unstable at the moment !!!

-Whatever I've written in the readme semi-works but currently has security loopholes!!

 # Current Status
 This shows a proof-of-concept deployment of ROS2 Foxy in the cloud via FastRTPS middleware.